salmanghouridev/salmanghouridev/README.md

 # Hi there, I'm Salman Ghouri 👋

-I'm a passionate software developer who loves working on exciting projects and learning new technologies.
+I'm a passionate Open Source software developer who loves working on exciting projects and learning new technologies.
 Feel free to reach out to me on any of my social platforms!

 ### 📊 Language Percentages